 It has, nevertheless, said that it will be maintaining the zero cost for consumers to send businesses WhatsApp messages.

-“By our reckoning, Facebook may further limit the type of messages that businesses can send out for free while expanding its messaging services for businesses at an added cost,” says Ken Yeung, Director of WATI.
+“By our reckoning, Facebook may further limit the type of messages that businesses can send out for free while expanding its messaging services for businesses at an added cost,” says Ken Yeung, CEO at WATI.

 “Raising current messaging rates, at least for the lower tranches of the first one million messages, would also fall within the realm of possibilities.”

 What this means in a nutshell: Higher messaging costs for WhatsApp Business users.
 Details are unclear at this point.